 Our oral crushed/chewed PK clinical trial (CP-OXYDET-17) was an open-label, randomized, active-controlled, crossover clinical trial to evaluate the effect of tampering (crushing and chewing) on Xtampza microspheres compared with immediate-release oxycodone solution.
 The clinical trial had seven treatment arms, consisting of three fasted-state treatment arms and four fed-state treatment arms.
-Because Xtampza has a mild food effect, we expect that Xtampza, if approved, will include a label that it should be taken with food.
+Because Xtampza has a food effect, the tentative product label for Xtampza instructs patients to take Xtampza capsules with approximately the same amount of food for every dose in order to ensure consistent plasma levels are achieved.
 Accordingly, the graph below provides only the results of the clinical trial for the fed-state treatment arms.

-As demonstrated above, crushing or chewing Xtampza did not increase its C{max} as compared to the intact Xtampza capsules.
-All treatment groups had substantially lower peak plasma levels and longer time to peak plasma level, or T{max} , than the immediate-release oxycodone solution.
+As demonstrated above, crushing or chewing Xtampza did not increase its $C{max}$ as compared to the intact Xtampza capsules.
+All treatment groups had substantially lower peak plasma levels and longer time to peak plasma level, or $T{max}$ , than the immediate-release oxycodone solution.
 The absorption of oxycodone, as measured by AUC, was substantially equivalent among the crushed, chewed and intact Xtampza treatment groups.
 In all Xtampza treatment groups, the extended-release properties remained intact and there was no evidence of dose dumping.

-C{max} Ratios Relative to Xtampza Intact Capsules Baseline
+Cmax Ratios Relative to Xtampza Intact Capsules Baseline

 Substantial early increases in plasma concentrations after crushing or chewing, compared to intact capsules are indicative of dose dumping.
-As a result, the labels for all currently available orally administered extended-release opioids include a black box warning instructing patients that "crushing, dissolving or chewing the tablet can cause rapid release and absorption of a potential fatal dose" of the respective opioid.
+As a result, the product labels for all currently available orally administered extended-release opioids include a black box warning instructing patients that "crushing, dissolving or chewing the tablet can cause rapid release and absorption of a potential fatal dose" of the respective opioid.
 The results of the clinical trial shown in the graph below demonstrate that crushing and chewing, two common methods of manipulation used by abusers, did not increase the early plasma concentration of Xtampza when taken orally.